At the Mountain-Lodge of the Buddhist Priest Ye Waiting in Vain for My Friend Ding by Meng Haoran

 Interpretation

-This poem was composed during Meng Haoran's period of reclusion at Lumen Mountain.
-The exact year is uncertain, but judging from the poem's atmosphere, it was likely after 729 CE, in the latter half of his life following his failure in Chang'an and his complete renunciation of official aspirations.
-"Monk Ye" was a Buddhist monk in the mountains.
-"Ding the Elder" refers to Ding Feng, a close friend and fellow townsman of the poet, with whom he often roamed, feasted, and exchanged verses.
-The phrase "had promised to come and stay the night" reveals this was a pre-arranged evening of mountain conversation—the friend had promised to come lodge at the mountain temple, and the poet began waiting from dusk.
-This expectation, in the end, was not fulfilled as promised.
+This poem was composed during Meng Haoran's period of reclusion at Deer-Gate Mountain.
+The exact year cannot be determined, but judging from the poem's mood, it must date from after 729 AD, the latter half of his life when, having failed the imperial examinations in Chang'an, he had permanently abandoned all hope of an official career.
+The "reverend master" mentioned in the title is a monk living in the mountain temple; Ding the Elder refers to Ding Feng, the eldest son of his family, a fellow townsman and close friend of the poet, with whom he often traveled, feasted, and exchanged verses.
+The phrase "promised to stay the night" reveals that this was a prearranged meeting—a planned overnight conversation in the mountain dwelling.
+The friend had promised to come and stay at the mountain temple, and the poet began waiting from dusk onward.
+Yet this expectation was ultimately left unfulfilled.

 First Couplet: "夕阳度西岭,群壑倏已暝。"

-Xīyáng dù xī lǐng, qún hè shū yǐ míng.
+Xī yáng dù xī lǐng, qún hè shū yǐ míng.

 Second Couplet: "松月生夜凉,风泉满清听。"